 How to Get Started

 To start, click on the Borrow tab.
-You can view your loan limit (35% of your Invest balance) and transfer any amount of cash to your outside bank, your M1 Spend account, or your Invest account.
+You can view your loan limit (40% of your account value) and transfer any amount of cash to your outside bank, your M1 Spend account or your Invest account.

 Transfers are usually made the following business day.